ray-project/ray/doc/source/data/custom-datasource.rst

 read, the major work will be subclassing :class:`~ray.data.Datasource.Reader` for MongoDB.
 What it does is creating a list of :class:`~ray.data.ReadTask` for the given list of MongDB queries.
-Each :class:`~ray.data.ReadTask` will return a list of blocks when called, and the :class:`~ray.data.ReadTask` are executed in remote functions to parallelize the execution.
+Each :class:`~ray.data.ReadTask` will return a list of blocks when called, and the :class:`~ray.data.ReadTask` are executed in remote workers to parallelize the execution.

 First of all, let's handle a single MongDB query, as this is the execution unit in :class:`~ray.data.ReadTask`.
 We need to connect to MongDB, execute the query against it,